irMakaveli/AP-project-p4/README.md

 # AP-project-p1
-advanced programming project phase 1 project : cattleman in this project we can sell or buy some animals and sell animals or their production then we can develope our farms language :c++
+advanced programming project phase 1 in this phase we heve not commands and we just write general form and classes of project project : cattleman in this project we can sell or buy some animals and sell animals or their production then we can develope our farms language :c++